model-checking/kani-verifier-blog/_posts/function-contracts.md

 ## Concluding the Example

-This concludes our walkthrough of function contracts and inductive verification for the firecracker example.
+This concludes our walkthrough of function contracts and inductive verification for the Firecracker example.
 We have seen how functions can be abstracted using the `requires` and `ensures` clause.
 We have seen how Kani would verify the contract holds efficiently, using inductive verification.
 We then saw how after verification we can use the cheap contract in other proofs that call `gcd`.

 You can use function contracts yourself with Kani since version 0.33.0.
 To enable the feature use `-Zfunction-contracts`.
 For an overview of the API, including all supported types of clauses, see our [rustdocs](https://model-checking.github.io/kani/crates/doc/kani/contracts/index.html).
 If you decide to try out this new feature we would very much like to hear your feedback, so join the discussion in the [feature tracking issue](https://github.com/model-checking/kani/issues/2652).